 How Do I Sign Up For Betterment?

-If you’ve read this far, you might be ready to sign up for Betterment.
+At this point you might be ready to sign up for Betterment.
 Good news – it’s really easy.
 New users input all the usual information, then start asking some questions about their investment goals (risk tolerance, time-specific goals, etc.).
 You’ll be asked to link to your financial institution, which can be completed in minutes.
 New funds show up in just a couple of days, at which point your account is up and running.
 Users transferring IRAs and other accounts from other brokers will usually see the accounts appear in 2-3 weeks.

-There’s no minimum balance to begin, but Betterment will give you 6 months free if you put in $50,000 right away.
-There are smaller free periods for smaller initial deposits.
+There’s no minimum balance to begin, but make sure to take advantage of free service for the initial deposit amounts specified above.
 Once your account is humming along, Betterment will send you a series of helpful emails, detailing Betterment features and making sure you’re getting the most out of the service.
 Betterment understands how to make this helpful, not annoying, a delicate balance Vanguard hasn’t figured out, IMHO.

 Betterment IRA Review, and Other Account Types

 Because so many users start Betterment IRAs, this account type is worth a little extra attention.
-Users can choose between a Traditional IRA, a Roth IRA, and a SEP IRA, depending on tax deference preferences.
+Betterment users can utilize Retireguide to carry out a comprehensive retirement calculation in order to choose the right retirement account for them.
+They can choose between several different IRA accounts including a Traditional IRA, a Roth IRA, and a SEP IRA, depending on tax deference preferences and retirement goals.
 Betterment’s visualization tools make it easy to see the advantages of each tax model.
 In addition, users can start Taxable Accounts, 401k, Trust Accounts, and 529 Plans.

 You’ve just read lots of words about Betterment investing.
 By now, you know we’re enthusiastic about Betterment, and that we have every reason to be.
-To sum up, Betterment is affordable and effective.
-It’s so easy to use, and so effective at growing wealth, that new investors are signing up by the thousands.
-We love how responsive Betterment is to user feedback, how quick they respond to our emails, and how many useful features and improvements they’ve added in a short time.
+To sum up, Betterment is affordable and effective for use in financial planning and the creation of investment strategies.
+It’s so easy to use, and so effective at growing wealth, that new investors are signing up by the thousands, especially as there is no minimum investment We love how responsive Betterment is to user feedback, how quick they respond to our emails, and how many useful features and improvements they’ve added in a short time.
 We only expect Betterment to get better.
 Even now, they’re a true leader in the robo-advisor and modern investment landscape.